gardener/gardener/docs/extensions/controlplane-webhooks.md

 title: ControlPlane Webhooks
 ---

-# Controlplane customization webhooks
+# ControlPlane Customization Webhooks

 Gardener creates the Shoot controlplane in several steps of the Shoot flow.
 At different point of this flow, it:

-* deploys standard controlplane components such as kube-apiserver, kube-controller-manager, and kube-scheduler by creating the corresponding deployments, services, and other resources in the Shoot namespace.
+* Deploys standard controlplane components such as kube-apiserver, kube-controller-manager, and kube-scheduler by creating the corresponding deployments, services, and other resources in the Shoot namespace.
-* initiates the deployment of custom controlplane components by [ControlPlane controllers](controlplane.md) by creating a `ControlPlane` resource in the Shoot namespace.
+* Initiates the deployment of custom controlplane components by [ControlPlane controllers](controlplane.md) by creating a `ControlPlane` resource in the Shoot namespace.

 In order to apply any provider-specific changes to the configuration provided by Gardener for the standard controlplane components, cloud extension providers can install mutating admission webhooks for the resources created by Gardener in the Shoot namespace.

 ## What needs to be implemented to support a new cloud provider?

-In order to support a new cloud provider you should install "controlplane" mutating webhooks for any of the following resources:
+In order to support a new cloud provider, you should install "controlplane" mutating webhooks for any of the following resources:

 * Deployment with name `kube-apiserver`, `kube-controller-manager`, or `kube-scheduler`
 * Service with name `kube-apiserver`
-* `OperatingSystemConfig` with any name and purpose `reconcile`
+* `OperatingSystemConfig` with any name, and purpose `reconcile`

 See [Contract Specification](#contract-specification) for more details on the contract that Gardener and webhooks should adhere to regarding the content of the above resources.